 1. How long is the Robot Restaurant show?

 The show lasts 90-minutes with intermissions between each activity so you can buy refreshments or use the restroom quickly.
 Note that you cannot go to the restroom during the act, because the staff will not let you return to your seat.

 2. So, which travel agency do you recommend to get my Robot Restaurant tickets?

 It really depends on what you need.
-If you want flexibility, buy your tickets with JAPANiCAN as you can cancel and get refund even at 1 day prior.
+If you want flexibility, buy your tickets at Veltra as you can cancel and get refund even at 1 business day prior.
 If you’re looking for seat upgrades then go with Voyagin.
-Again, avoid buying your tickets at the door.
-You can book same-day and next-day tickets through Voyagin.

 3. What kind of food is available?